Kitty-Palace/TampermonkeyTemplate/README.md

 ```

 7. **Auto Install Script**:
-   - By making the Monkey-script filename end in `.user.js`, you can create a link that auto installs the Tampermonkey script.
-For example, if your script is hosted on GitHub, you can provide a link like `https://github.com/username/repository/raw/branch/filename.user.js`. <<< make sure this is the Monkey-Script and not the one you want to load with it!!!
+   - By making the script filename end in `.user.js`, you can create a link that auto-installs the Tampermonkey script.
+For example, if your script is hosted on GitHub, you can provide a link like `https://github.com/username/repository/raw/branch/filename.user.js`.
+Make sure this is the Tampermonkey script and not the one you want to load with it!

 ## Example

 Here is an example of what the modified script might look like: